-- 20. When specifications and drawings are to be supplied by the purchaser, the contractor may be obligated to analyze them with a view to discovering inaccuracies or insufficiencies in the information contained therein, or inconsistencies between them.
-The contract may provide that the contractor is to be liable in damages if, within a specified or reasonable period of time after he has discovered or could reasonably have been expected to have discovered any inaccuracies, insufficiencies or inconsistencies in the specifications and drawings, he fails to notify the purchaser of them.
-The purchaser may be obligated under the contract to pay costs reasonably incurred by the contractor in making corrections and changes required by inaccuracies, insufficiencies or inconsistencies which the contractor did not discover and could not reasonably have been expected to discover. - 21.
-When specifications and drawings are to be supplied by the contractor, he may be required under the contract to bear the costs occasioned by all corrections and changes necessitated by inaccuracies, insufficiencies or inconsistencies.
-Moreover, if there is a resulting delay in the contractor's performance, he may, in addition, be liable to the purchaser for that delay (see chapter XVIII, "Delay, defects and other failures to perform"). - 22.
+20. When specifications and drawings are to be supplied by the purchaser, the contractor may be obligated to analyze them with a view to discovering inaccuracies or insufficiencies in the information contained therein, or inconsistencies between them.
+The contract may provide that the contractor is to be liable for damages if, within a specified or reasonable period of time after he has discovered or could reasonably have been expected to have discovered any inaccuracies, insufficiencies or inconsistencies in the specifications and drawings, he fails to notify the purchaser of them.
+The purchaser may be obligated under the contract to pay costs reasonably incurred by the contractor in making corrections and changes required by inaccuracies, insufficiencies or inconsistencies which the contractor did not discover and could not reasonably have been expected to discover.
+When the contractor could not reasonably have been expected to discover the defects, and the construction must be interrupted due to the defects, the contract should entitle the contractor to be compensated for reasonable costs incurred by him as a result of the defects, including the interruption of his performance, and to an extension of time for completion.

+- 21. When specifications and drawings are to be supplied by the contractor, he may be required under the contract to bear the costs occasioned by all corrections and changes necessitated by inaccuracies, insufficiencies or inconsistencies.
+Moreover, if there is a resulting delay in the contractor's performance, he may, in addition, be liable to the purchaser for that delay (see chapter XVIII, "Delay, defects and other failures to perform", paragraphs 17 to 25). - 22.
 In some cases drawings might be prepared jointly by the parties, and they may wish to consider how errors in the drawings are to be corrected and how the liability for those errors is to be allocated between them.
 Where each party prepares a distinct part of the drawings, the contract may provide that each party is liable for errors in that part of a drawing which he has prepared.
 Where the entire drawing has been prepared jointly, the contract may obligate the parties to correct the errors jointly, and to share equally the costs incurred.